Please note …

-We also offer a free coffee or tea ‘tombola’ and other fun things through the regular Chaplaincy drop-in on Mondays 12 noon – 2 pm, at the coffee bar on Brighton University’s Grand Parade campus.
+We also offer a free coffee or tea ‘tombola’ and other fun things through the regular F&S drop-in on Mondays 12 noon – 2 pm, at Brighton University’s Grand Parade coffee bar on City campus.

 If you’re interested in needlework of any kind (knitting, crochet, sewing etc) come and say hello and tell us what you’re working on.
 I might even have my knitting with me.
 Of course you don’t have to be interested in needlework to come and say hello or take part!